 - Doomed by Canon: His love life is this.
-It's canon that he ends up alone in Batman Beyond, which means that any romances he gets involved in on Batman: The Animated Series, The New Batman Adventures, or Justice League will ultimately not work out.
+It's canon that he ends up alone in Batman Beyond, which means that any romantic relationships he has in Batman: The Animated Series, The New Batman Adventures, and Justice League will ultimately not work out.

 - The Dreaded: He is this to the superpowered crooks in Justice League that have a fear of him.
 Even those who don't fear Superman are terrified of Batman.

 - Drill Sergeant Nasty: This is how his sidekicks remember him.
 It is best encapsulated in a Gilligan Cut after Tim Drake signs on to become Robin.Bruce Wayne: If you're going to work with me, Tim, you have to follow the rules.
 Rule Number One: first, You give me everything you've got.
 Rule number two: Then you give me more.
 And rule number three: I make the rules.